jbrixon/glowing-tribble/README.md

 #### Write-Back
 `WriteStrategies.writeBack`
 Use this if you don't care about consistency.
 It will update the cache, return, then call the callback in the background.
 Retrying the callback can be configured, but will fail quietly when the retry limit is reached.
+#### Cache only
+`WriteStrategies.cacheOnly`
+Use this if you just want an in-memory cache.
+It will only write to the cache and not attempt to call any callback.

 ---
 ## Options